 The Finnish Meteorological Institute (FMI) operates fourteen tide gauges, mareographs, on the Finnish coast.
 Measurement started at Hanko in 1887 and at Helsinki in 1904.
-The other stations were established in the 1920s, the latest at Rauma in 1933.
+The other stations were established in the 1920s and 1930s, and the latest at Porvoo in 2014.

 The difference between the highest and the lowest measured water level is over two meters at all the stations except at Föglö in the Archipelago Sea, where it is a bit lower.
 The water level fluctuations are strongest in the ends of the Bay of Bothnia and the Gulf of Finland: at Kemi, Oulu and Hamina the total variation is over three meters.
 The extreme sea levels are measured during autumn or winter.

 Water level variations in the Baltic Sea are influenced by both the slow changes in the total water amount in the Baltic Sea and the short-term local variations.
 The local variations are mainly controlled by wind and air pressure as well as the ice conditions in winter.
 The tide has an effect of only a few centimeters at the Finnish coast.